erictt/computer-science-learning/source/_posts/cs6210/lesson-09.md

 -   The server has all the data required for dealing with incoming client queries, called the full data set (Df).
 -   The offered load to the server is called Q0, which is the amount of requests hitting the server per unit time.
 -   The yield (Q) is the ratio of completed requests to the offered load, and ideally should be one, but may be less than one if the server is not able to deal with the offered load entirely.
--   The available data set for processing each query may be less than the full data set due to failures of some of the data servers or the load on the server, and is called the harvest (Dv/Df).
+-   The available data set for processing each query may be less than the full data set due to failures of some data servers or the load on the server, and is called the harvest (Dv/Df).
 -   The product DQ, representing the data server query and the rate of query coming into the server, is a constant for a given server capacity.
 -   To increase the number of clients being served, the harvest can be decreased while keeping the yield the same.
 -   To give the complete data that is needed for serving a query, the yield can be decreased while keeping the harvest constant.